 On P284L35 (CID #8929, CID #8930, CID #8931):

-HE-SIG-A1 and HE-SIG-A2 have the same data bits.
-HE-SIG-A3 and HE-SIG-A4 have same data bits.
+.
 The data bits of HE-SIG-A1 and HE-SIG-A3 shall be BCC encoded at rate, R = 1/2, interleaved, mapped to a BPSK constellation, and have pilots inserted.
-HE-SIG-A2 shall be BCC encoded at rate, R = 1/2, mapped to a QBPSK constellation without interleaving and have pilots inserted.
+HE-SIG-A2 has the same encoded bits as HE-SIG-A1, and the encoded bits shall be mapped to a QBPSK constellation without interleaving and have pilots inserted.
 The constellation mappings of the HE-SIG-A field in an HE extended range SU PPDU is shown in Figure 28-19 (Data tone constellation of HE-SIG-A symbols).
-The QBPSK constellation on HE-SIG-A2 is used to differentiate between an HE extended range SU PPDU and an HE MU PPDU when m = 1 in Equation (28-11), which indicates HE MU PPDU or HE extended range SU PPDU.
-HE-SIG-A4 shall be BCC encoded at rate, R = 1/2, mapped to a BPSK constellation without interleaving and have pilots inserted.
+The QBPSK constellation on HE-SIG-A2 is used to differentiate between an HE extended range SU PPDU and an HE MU PPDU when m = 1 in Equation (28-11).
+HE-SIG-A4 has the same encoded bits as HE-SIG-A3, and the encoded bits shall be mapped to a BPSK constellation without interleaving and have pilots inserted.